tbazant/ai-prompts/SUSE-styleguide.md

 * Define acronyms at first use.
 Place the definition in parentheses after the acronym.
 * Do not use both an acronym and its expansion in headings.
 * Form plural acronyms by adding a lowercase "s".

-# Inclusiveness
-* Do not specify gender.
-* Use plural nouns and pronouns where possible.

 # Commas
 * Use commas in lists of three or more items.
 Do not place a comma before the final conjunction in simple series.